 - Send (or schedule) your email message

-Note: Email messaging is a feature of the Formilla Edge product.
+Note: Email messaging is a feature in any of our Premium plans.
 If you’re using Formilla with the Wix platform, this feature is not supported.

 Setup your business email domain